 This chapter defines the practice of investigative journalism, its mission and objectives.
 It reflects upon the differences between investigative and routine journalism.
 The chapter also discusses the skills and personal qualities of investigative journalists and specific topics and approaches appropriate for investigative reporting.

 SETTING OFF TO FIND A STORY!

 Every story starts with an idea, and this chapter will explain where these ideas can originate.
 They can be inspired by newspapers, talking to sources, meeting influential people, or keeping an eye on a broad range of new developments.
-This chapter will also focus on social network sites, such as Facebook and Twitter, and the […]
+This chapter will also focus on social network sites and the role they play in monitoring […]